henvic/henvic.github.io/content/posts/go-utf8.md

 // U+4E16 '世'	decimal: 19990	binary: 100111000010110 	bytes: 3
 // U+754C '界'	decimal: 30028	binary: 111010101001100 	bytes: 3
 // U+1F601 '😁'	decimal: 128513	binary: 11111011000000001 	bytes: 4
+// U+1F1F1 '🇱'	decimal: 127473	binary: 11111000111110001 	bytes: 4
+// U+1F1EE '🇮'	decimal: 127470	binary: 11111000111101110 	bytes: 4
 ```

+The last two bytes on lines 38 and 39 are for 🇱🇮.

-Each of these preceding single characters is represented by what in [character encoding](https://en.wikipedia.org/wiki/Character_encoding) terminology is called a [code point](https://en.wikipedia.org/wiki/Code_point), a numeric value that computers use to map, transmit, and store.
+Each of these preceding single characters in the variable `examples` is represented by one or more of what in [character encoding](https://en.wikipedia.org/wiki/Character_encoding) terminology is called a [code point](https://en.wikipedia.org/wiki/Code_point), a numeric value that computers use to map, transmit, and store.
-Now, UTF-8 is a [variable-width encoding](https://en.wikipedia.org/wiki/Variable-width_encoding) requiring one to four bytes (that is, 8, 16, 24, or 32 bits) to represent a single ~~character~~ code point.
+Now, UTF-8 is a [variable-width encoding](https://en.wikipedia.org/wiki/Variable-width_encoding) requiring one to four bytes (that is, 8, 16, 24, or 32 bits) to represent a single code point.
 UTF-8 uses one byte for the first 128 code points (backward-compatible with ASCII), and up to 4 bytes for the rest.
 While UTF-8 and many other encodings, such as ISO-8859-1, are backward-compatible with ASCII, their extended codespace aren't compatible between themselves.